-The $1,246 is the stop-loss premium.
-This is the “insurance for your insurance” so-to-speak.
+The $1,245 is the stop-loss premium.
+This is the “insurance for your insurance” so to speak.
 If your claims exceed $10,000 as noted above, in this example, then the carrier pays 100% of the claims.
 In other words, payments to providers and other services come from the carrier at this point, not from you.

-The $621 admin expenses is self-explanatory.
+The $621 admin expenses are self-explanatory.
 This is how the carrier makes money, but also is your customer service support and other important services.

 OK, so what do the employees pay?